There’s nothing like wrapping up warm and getting out there for a winter adventure. So why not plan a visit to one of our wetland centres?

 Wetlands really are breath-taking at this time of year – in fact, it’s the perfect place for a winter selfie with the wow factor.
 Dazzling winter light, stunning sunsets and magical murmurations all make our centres the perfect place for capturing some precious family memories and having a go at a bit of wildlife photography.
 Encourage the kids to join in and see the world through their eyes, it’s always more interesting, and you might just spark a new passion.

 So who can take the best wildlife picture?
 Why not have a family photo competition?
 Just don’t get too competitive!

-Although Christmas can be magical, this time of year can also be exhausting.
-Children too can get overwhelmed and tired by the time the Christmas holidays come.
 Being on our wetlands has been proven to reduce stress and increase wellbeing.
-So why not bring the whole family along to escape the hustle and bustle?
-Fresh air, space to run around, no screens (a welcome break for us all) and a valuable chance to be together and enjoy a different kind of festive experience.
+So why not bring the whole family along to enjoy the fresh air, space to run around, no screens (a welcome break for us all) and a valuable chance to be together?
 Our wetlands are also a great place to take some time out for yourself, whether it’s a walk and talk with a friend, or some alone time in the gentle company of wetland nature.

 Children are great at being in the moment, they use all their senses to learn about the world around them.
 It’s also an integral part of the practice of mindfulness but it’s something we don’t do instinctively as we get older.
 So get the kids to show you how it’s done, ask them to take you on a senses scavenger hunt around our wetlands for a truly mindful natural experience.
 At this time of year our reserves are full of visiting birds.
 Listening is an important mindfulness skill (you might find you’re better at this one than the kids!) so keep an ear out and use our audio guide to distinguish your Bewick swans from your Whoopers.